... reposting from 2014 ...

 This database has lists of Mormon immigrants and overseas missionaries and has copies of the migration books where available.
 Even if your ancestors didn't leave an account of their voyage, read all the other accounts of their voyage for an idea about their experiences.

+Check when your ancestors crossed the plains.
 Once again, read all the accounts for the wagon or handcart company.

 A search portal for regional university and library collections.
 (See also WorldCat.
 You may need to be very specific or creative about your search terms.)

+An amazing local newspaper collection.
 You can narrow searches by year or locality.

 A Few Other Useful Links